-&lt;sup>9 INSTAT indicator.
+&lt;sup>9 National Statistical Institute indicator.

-- 10. National policy on health, which is among the SPRP priorities, focuses on a number of priority intervention sectors.
+- 9. Education is an integral part of the Government's overall policy; it is one of the pillars of economic recovery and durable development in Madagascar.
+The aim is for all children in the country to have access to basic education by 2015.
+A strategic plan aimed at educational reform and development has been drawn up, and the country programme will support its objectives.
+The activity will help to mitigate short-term hunger among schoolchildren, thus enabling them to concentrate better and participate in classes more actively. - 10.
+National policy on health, which is among the PRSP priorities, focuses on a number of priority intervention sectors.
 WFP will support the Government's strategy for reducing malnutrition, which seeks to guarantee the population's right to an adequate diet.
 WFP will also assist the Government in its fight against HIV/AIDS and TB. - 11.
 The country programme activities conform to WFP's Enhanced Commitments to Women: 55 percent of participants in food-for-work (FFW) activities and in decision-making and food-distribution activities will be women.